BPrasad123/MLOps_Zoomcamp/Week5/README.md

 Run `send_data.py` to send records for prediction with waiting time of 1 second.

-Issue faced:
-Got error `pyarrow.lib.ArrowInvalid: Could not open Parquet input source '<Buffer>': Parquet magic bytes not found in footer.
-Either the file is corrupted or this is not a parquet file.` and none of the work arounds worked.
-Tried manually downloading the files and moving to respective folders.
-Finally that worked.

 **Step 8**
 As a number of records are being processed, we now should see some dashboards in Grafana.
 Like this.